Resources for our book club work:

 “If literacy is not an autonomous set of skills but rather a concept whose definition is fluid and always determined by its cultural context, what does it mean to identify our students (or ourselves) as readers?
 What characteristics do we as teachers assume someone possesses when he or she is (or is not) a reader?
 And how does that affect what we expect from students when we assign them a text to read?”

-In table group: share out ideas from QW.
-Then, Make sure you understand Williams ideas about cultural capital.
+In table group: try to make sense of this idea above.
+Also, make sure you understand Williams’ ideas about cultural capital.
 Pick a passage from Williams for us to consider.

 Share out.
 Ideas about readers, cultural capital, other ideas in Williams

 What did you learn from your literacy narratives?

 Sponsors, as I have come to think of them, are any agents, local or distant, concrete or abstract, who enable, support, teach, model, as well as recruit, regulate, suppress, or withhold literacy-and gain advantage by it in some way.
 Just as the ages of radio and television accustom us to having programs brought to us by various commercial sponsors, it is useful to think about who or what underwrites occasions of literacy learning and use.
 Although the interests of the sponsor and the sponsored do not have to converge (and, in fact, may conflict) sponsors nevertheless set the terms for access to literacy and wield powerful incentives for compliance and loyalty.
 Sponsors are a tangible reminder that literacy learning throughout history has always required permission, sanction, assistance, coercion, or, at minimum, contact with existing trade routes.
 Sponsors are delivery systems for the economies of literacy, the means by which these forces present themselves to-and through-individual learners.
 They also represent the causes into which people’s literacy usually gets recruited.